tomjaguarpaw/H2/posts/how-i-use-dante.md

   To fix this problem I do `M-x dante-restart` and re-save the file.
   Then it becomes unstuck.

-* Dante cannot add missing type signatures with constrains
+* Dante cannot add missing type signatures with constraints

   Unfortunately dante doesn't seem able to add a missing type signature if the type signature requires constraints (for example,